Digital-Artifacts/demo.vault/README.md

 1. First of all, demo.vault pays homage to early buidlers.
 We consider buidlers, founders and entrepeneurs,creators in their own right and demos are their works of art.
 Demo.vault is how you and i aprreaciate their work ethic and the innovative ideas being pushed out the world useful.
 2. When you buy a demo and collect it as NFT, you have invariably supported that 'hacker' that you loved their project, you encourage them to keep going.
 3. In turn, demo.vault can allow founders to appreciate collectors of their demos later in future.
-4. In the gaming world, where skins, weapons are often collected, *collected demos* offer a unique exploration into what we can do in future by owning it.
+4. In the gaming world, where skins, weapons are often collected, *collected demos* offer a unique exploration depending on how game developers want to use it

-*with demo.vault we are looking into the future, exploring the possibilities of what can be done with digital artifacts, i do not own a mona lisa, but maybe one day owning the first Apple demo might be worth a lot in the metaverse*
+*the future is what we make it, with demo.vault we are looking into the future, exploring the possibilities of what can be done with digital artifacts, i do not own a mona lisa, but maybe one day owning the first Apple demo might be worth a lot in the metaverse*